TeaMeow/jAsper/README.md

 ```

 ###ToggleClass
-Remove a class if it's already existed, otherwise add it.(multiple classes is not supported yet.)
+Remove a class if it's already existed, otherwise add it.
 ```
 .toggleClass(Class)
 ```